 Additionally, data associated with a vendor (or a buyer) 40 may be graphically displayed for convenient reference.
-For each scene display with respect to a specific vendor, the graphic display of pertinent data provided may, for example, indicate the telephone number, the PIN number, the video format, vendor rating, current vendor delivery status and so 45 central traffic station to a buyer or a vendor.
+For each scene display with respect to a specific vendor, the graphic display of pertinent data provided may, for example, indicate the telephone number, the PIN number, the video format, vendor rating, current vendor delivery status and so 45 on.

 Special controls such as a mouse may be instituted enabling manifestations at the vendor location to initiate action or alter the display.
-Special operations also may be commanded through the videophone, video still (high qual- 50 ity) or high fidelity (hi-fi) video means either on manual initiative or automatically by automatic apparatus.
+Special operations also may be commanded through the videophone, video still (high quality) or high fidelity (hi-fi) video means either on manual initiative or automatically by automatic apparatus.